iifl-logo

 VI.
 Board and Committee Meetings

-During the financial year 2023-24, Four (4) Board Meetings and Ten (10) Committee Meetings were held.
-The Board has established following three Committees in compliance with the requirements of the business and relevant provisions of applicable laws and statutes:
+During the financial year 2024-25, Six (6) Board Meetings and Fourteen (14) Committee Meetings were held.
+The Board has established following three Committees in compliance with the requirements of the relevant provisions of Act and SEBI Listing Regulations:

 a.
 Audit Committee;